Nayan156/Dashboard/README.md

 - A new Widget with random data can also be added
 - A widget can also be permanently removed from category
 - Searching widget can be done through search bar in header
-- To get beack to Dasboard page click on "Dashboar" in header
+- To get beack to Dasboard page click on "Dashboard" in header

+## Tech Used
+- Parcel
+- Babel
+- Tailwind Css
+- Material UI
+- Chart.js
+- Context API